A Flawed Hero

 The Pacific Northwest Culture

 Greg was born on December 4, 1912, in beautiful Coeur d’Alene, Idaho.
 The panhandle of Idaho has more in connection with Washington state than southern Idaho.
 It is dominated by a deep and pretty lake and is now considered up-and-coming.
-In the 1900s, it was very rural and known as timber country.
+In the 1900s, it was very rural and known as a timber country.
 He had Irish and Brule Sioux (a Lakota tribe) blood and genetics.

 Native Americans have demonstrated their patriotism and war spirit by defending the United States of America for decades before they were recognized as citizens.
 The Indian Citizenship Act of 1924 granted citizenship to the indigenous peoples of the United States.
 It was enacted partially in recognition of the thousands of Native Americans who served in the armed forces during World War I. The Irish are also known for their patriotism and willingness to mix it up, particularly when alcohol is involved.
 An overly broad generalization, but one has to wonder if Boyington’s genetics may be a reason he was such a fighter and a drinker.